qLSLab/GPRuler/README.md

 ## Execution of the pipeline from an existing metabolic model
 When an existing metabolic model is chosen:
-**Step 1. *metaboliteIdentification.py***: identification of the metabolites involved in the model reactions.
+**Step 1. *metaboliteIdentification***: identification of the metabolites involved in the model reactions.
  * Inputs:
    * modelXml: the SBML model, which needs to be saved into the rawData directory
    * dfmetsInfo: a string to name the output files